HOLISTIC STRESS MANAGEMENT

 It postulates that, to a point, stress can actually increase performance and health status and as such is considered to be eustress.
 Beyond a certain point, however, stress seems to detract from performance and lower the health status and is therefore labeled distress.

 The optimal level of stress for achieving maximum performance differs by individual.

 At Mountain Light Healing, we specialize in holistic stress-management approaches aimed at exploring the optimal level of stress for you and at identifying suitable relaxation techniques and coping strategies.
 The goal is to keep you out of the danger zone associated with too much stress, where performance and health status tend to deteriorate.

 Our innovative solutions are built around a Holistic Wellness Paradigm that characterizes total wellness as the integration, balance, and harmony of physical, mental, emotional, and spiritual aspects of the human experience.
 We work with the whole person to address both causes and symptoms of stress or disease.

 Our practices are focused on boosting resiliency and vitality, so you can master stressful situations in your life with greater ease.
 We will work in partnership with you to create and implement a holistic wellness process tailored to your specific needs.

 Energy medicine provides a comprehensive framework for addressing stress-related health and wellness concerns and offers powerful tools for supporting homeostasis—the process by which the body’s internal environment is kept relatively stable throughout changes in the external environment.

-Mountain Light Healing offers private consultations, experiential workshops, and mentorship programs, integrating a wide range of energy-medicine modalities.
+Mountain Light Healing offers private consultations, experiential workshops, coaching, and mentorship programs, integrating a wide range of energy-medicine modalities.

 Take action now–schedule a complimentary 10-minute phone consultation today to determine how we can best support your journey to better health and greater well-being!